usaid-cs/yesterday-i-learned/random.md

 1. The ZIP in ZIP code stands for Zone Improvement Plan.
 1. [Saint-Louis-du-Ha!
 Ha!, QC](https://en.wikipedia.org/wiki/Saint-Louis-du-Ha!_Ha!) has two exclamation marks in its name.
 It is, along with the rivers that flow near it, the only places on Earth with two exclamation marks in their names.
 1. Something known as ["10mm"](https://www.amazon.com/TEKTON-14115-4-Inch-Shallow-6-Point/dp/B000NYA1XY/ref=pd_lpo_vtph_469_lp_t_3/132-1839096-9099206?_encoding=UTF8&psc=1&refRID=53N3J210BWNFHRNT9RFZ) is car mechanics' favourite lost item.
-1. Tenants who share a kitchen or bathroom with the landlord [can be evicted with no advance notice](http://www.legalline.ca/legal-answers/do-tenants-have-rights-if-they-only-rent-a-room/), because the Residential Tenancies Act does not apply.
-Landlords and renters are encouraged to have a document written to cover all cases that the Act does otherwise.
 1. A quad HD AMOLED screen has only 20% more pixels as a 1080p LCD display, when it should have almost 80% as many.
 1. An orthotic's "break in period" is for your foot, not for the orthotic itself.
 1. [Vitas](https://en.wikipedia.org/wiki/Vitas) (Vitaliy Grachov) has a five-octave vocal range.